MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - Better use of variables.
 - Lifecycle rules re: not refreshing instances when AMI updates.
 - Attachment points on unix devices and how to best attach EBS volumes to EC2 instances.
+- Randomness in Terraform and templatefile to add randomness to other files

 ## Resources Used: